Rxshdiy/ellusionCreativesNew/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.5.3 - 13-December-2023
+- New: Introduced Non-adaptive mode option in Template Kit library.
+- Improvement: Added default line-height to heading tag in Template Kit library for a better preview of patterns and pages.

 v3.5.2 - 07-December-2023
 - New: All new AI based Template Kit library.